hawkore/mule4-spring-boot-starter/samples/spring-boot-mule4-runtime-ee/README.md

 ## Build Spring Boot Mule 4 Runtime EE

-- You will need access to Mulesoft's private repository (https://repository.mulesoft.org/nexus/content/repositories/private/), otherwise, try to install AnypointStudio 7+, add Mule Runtime 4.3.0 EE to AnypointStudio (or another Mule enterprise version to match the starter version you use) and create from AnypointStudio a Mule Application with that Mule Runtime EE version.
+- You will need access to Mulesoft's private repository (https://repository.mulesoft.org/nexus/content/repositories/private/), otherwise, try to install AnypointStudio 7+, add Mule Runtime 4.3.0 EE to AnypointStudio (or another Mule Runtime EE version you want to use) and create from AnypointStudio a Mule Application with that Mule Runtime EE version.
 This should update your local maven repository with required Mule enterprise modules to build embedded Mule 4 Runtime EE as a Spring Boot application ;).

 - To deploy and run applications on production, you will need a valid Mule EE license into the classpath of your Spring Boot Mule Runtime application.
 Follow the steps at [Install an Enterprise License](https://docs.mulesoft.com/mule-runtime/4.2/installing-an-enterprise-license) and